-I don’t know how or why everyone started acting like kindergarten children when it comes to the technology we use, and bragging about how their device, is so much better than your device, but no doubt, you have gotten into one of these discussions yourself, and may even be confused about which phone you should buy?
+I don’t know how or why everyone started acting like kindergarten children when it comes to the technology we use and bragging about how their device, is so much better than your device, but no doubt, you have gotten into one of these discussions yourself, and may even be confused about which phone you should buy?

-You also need to be careful about taking someone’s advice or “opinion” on what you should get because lets face it, opinions are like, You-Know-What… and everybody has one.
-The problem I have seen, is that their needs, or situation, might be different from yours, and these devices have become so “personal”, that you really need to take your own needs into account when deciding.
+You also need to be careful about taking someone’s advice or “opinion” on what you should get because let’s face it, opinions are like, You-Know-What… and everybody has one.
+The problem I have seen is that their needs, or situation, might be different from yours, and these devices have become so “personal”, that you really need to take your own needs into account when deciding.

-I normally would not even bother giving my opinion, because mine is not necessarily any better than anyone Else’s, but I get asked so many times, almost daily, about which one is better, So here goes.
+I normally would not even bother giving my opinion, because mine is not necessarily any better than anyone else’s, but I get asked so many times, almost daily, about which one is better, So here goes.

-While my preference is usually with the Apple devices, because I have other IOS and Mac products, I have asked a lot of people about their devices, and rarely have I had anyone say it was a bad experience, and the reality is, you will probably love any of the current offerings out there.
-The most common feedback from people who buy other devices, like Samsung are, that they can do things you cannot do with an IOS device.
-This can be technically true, but I have interviewed hundreds of users and rarely have I seen a useful example, for the average user, of when this is true.
+While my preference is usually with the Apple devices because I have other IOS and Mac products, I have asked a lot of people about their devices, and rarely have I had anyone say it was a bad experience, and the reality is, you will probably love any of the current offerings out there.
+The most common feedback from people who buy other devices, like Samsung is, that they can do things you cannot do with an IOS device.
+This can be technically true, but I have interviewed hundreds of users, and rarely have I seen a useful example, for the average user, of when this is true.
 Most people I have interviewed, that like the ability to customize or “tweak” their devices, are usually more technically inclined too, and average users are usually more concerned with the whole user experience, and again, everyone I have interviewed, has provided feedback that they love their device, no matter which one they had.

-I do a lot of support work about not only mobile devices, but also desktops, laptops and many other technologies, and one important thing not always discussed is the “entire” user experience.
-What I mean by this is, if you have other Apple products, an iPhone might be the best choice for you, where as, if you are entrenched in the Windows world, maybe a Windows phone would be a better choice?
+I do a lot of support work about not only mobile devices, but also desktops, laptops, and many other technologies, and one important thing not always discussed is the “entire” user experience.
+What I mean by this is, if you have other Apple products, an iPhone might be the best choice for you, whereas, if you are entrenched in the Windows world, maybe a Windows phone would be a better choice?
 Without going into too much detail about this one, let me just say that feedback from users has been more positive from the Apple world, than with some of the others.
 Does that make any of the others bad, absolutely not!
 It really depends on your own needs.
 Very rarely do I talk to anyone who does not use either an iPhone or a Samsung, these are without question, the 2 most popular.